Swaathy05/new_queue_hack/README.md

 python app.py
 ```

+The application will be available at `http://localhost:5000`.

+## 🚢 Deployment to Railway

+### Prerequisites
+- Railway account
+- Git

+### Deployment Steps

+1. Fork or clone this repository to your GitHub account
+2. Sign up for a [Railway account](https://railway.app) if you don't have one
+3. Create a new project in Railway:
+   - Click "New Project"
+   - Select "Deploy from GitHub repo"
+   - Connect your GitHub account and select your repository
+   - Railway will automatically detect the configuration

+4. Add the following environment variables:
+   - `SECRET_KEY`: A secure random string

-## Usage
+## 📱 Usage Guide

-### Admin
+### For Administrators

-1. Register a new admin account
+1. **Registration**: Create an admin account
-2. Create a company profile
+2. **Company Setup**: Add your business details and create a unique company code
-3. Set up cashiers/service points
+3. **Cashier Configuration**: Set up cashier points based on your service needs
-4. Share the generated QR code with customers
+4. **Queue Management**: View and manage customer queues in real-time
+5. **Analytics**: Access wait time statistics and service efficiency metrics

-### Customers
+### For Customers

-1. Scan the QR code or enter the company code
+1. **Join Queue**: Scan the QR code or enter the company code
-2. Receive an OTP and position number
+2. **Receive OTP**: Get a unique OTP and position number
-3. Monitor queue status in real-time
+3. **Track Status**: Monitor queue position and estimated wait time
+4. **Get Notified**: Receive alerts when your turn is approaching
-4. Proceed to the assigned cashier when notified
+5. **Service**: Proceed to the assigned cashier when called

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 📞 Contact

+For support or inquiries, reach out via GitHub issues or contact the maintainer directly.